Germany signals belt-tightening but no tax rises in budget compromise

 In order to keep backing industry, the fiscally hawkish Lindner ruled out tax rises and said savings would have to be found elsewhere, backed up by reforming the welfare state.

+"The level of effectiveness of government spending has not yet reached the point where there are structural revenue problems," Lindner wrote on social media platform X on Friday with a link to his interview with daily Handelsblatt.

+"On the contrary: in my view, structural changes in spending are inevitable," he added.
+"We have a considerable need for additional consolidation."

-"We are talking about a significant additional need for consolidation," Lindner told the Handelsblatt newspaper in an interview.
-"We are talking about double-digit billions, for example to implement the ambitious plans to renew the infrastructure and invest in technology."
+In the interview, he told Handelsblatt that consolidation needs were in the double-digit billions, "for example to implement the ambitious plans to renew the infrastructure and invest in technology."

 "In a phase of low economic dynamism, the aim must be to relieve the burden on citizens and companies," he added.